5 Digital Footprint Facts That Could Impact Your Personal and Professional Life

 1. Your Digital Footprint Is Permanent

 Once information is shared online, it isn’t easy to erase.
-This can impact a person’s reputation, job prospects, and educational opportunities.
+A digital footprint creates a permanent record that can influence a person’s reputation, educational opportunities, and work prospects, and public posts may remain visible or preserved even after deletion attempts.
 Responsible information sharing is critical to safeguarding one’s digital identity.

 2. Your Digital Footprint Is Traceable

 Third parties, including data brokers, can monitor and analyze your online activity.
-This data can be sold or used without consent, making it important to review privacy settings and limit personal information sharing.
+As of July 2024, 5.45 billion people create digital footprints, showing how traceable life online has become.
+This is part of how digital footprint work happens: each online interaction across services helps build a connected profile of your digital activities, and that data can be sold or used without consent, making it important to review privacy settings and limit personal information sharing.

 3. Your Digital Footprint Can Be Used Against You